North Texas to get second chance at statement hoops win at Mississippi State

 Senior guard James Reese and senior forward Zachary Simmons are both adding 13.0 points per outing.
 Freshman center Abou Ousmane scored 10 points in UNT’s season-opening win over Mississippi Valley State but did not play against Arkansas.

-The UNT women will also be in action when they travel to face Louisiana (Lafayette).
+The UNT women will also be in action when they travel to face Louisiana (Lafayette) at 6 p.m. on Friday.
 The Mean Green (1-1) won their season opener over Tarleton before falling to Texas 106-69 on Sunday.

 Sophomore guards Quincy Noble and N’Yah Boyd are averaging 14.5 and 12.0 points per game, respectively, to lead UNT.